Research Grants Program

 Research grants develop practices that contribute to an integrated pest management (IPM) system to reduce use of high-risk pesticides and their unanticipated impacts on public health and the environment.
 These IPM systems may be promoted in the future through DPRís Alliance Grant Program, which emphasizes outreach and implementation.
 Project proposals are reviewed by the departmentís Pest Management Advisory Committee.

-Proposals must address at least one of the following:
+Projects must address at least one of the following:

 - Decision-making for pest management